BAJEDDI/TPJSPservlet/README.md

 # TPJSPservlet
-# Machine Management Webpage
+# Machine and Room Management Webpage

-Welcome to the Machine Management Webpage project!
-This web application allows you to manage information about machines, including their details, adding new machines, and deleting them.
+Welcome to the Machine and Room Management Webpage project!
+This web application allows you to manage information about machines and rooms, including their details, adding new machines and rooms, and deleting them.
 The project is built using GlassFish, Java, and NetBeans.

 ## Table of Contents
 - [Features](#features)